-Bahrain Duty Free Shop Complex BSC (the "Company") is a Bahrain Joint Stock Company registered under commercial registration number 23509 on 15 July 1990 and listed on the Bahrain Bourse.
-The Company operates shops within Bahrain International Airport, Khalifa Port and Gulf Air Inflight under a concession agreement from the Government of Bahrain.
-The Company's duty-free operations under the current concession agreement was terminated on closure of the current Bahrain International Airport and opening of new airport on 28 January 2021.
+Bahrain Duty Free Shop Complex BSC (BDFS or the "Company") is a Bahrain Joint Stock Company registered under commercial registration number 23509 on 15 July 1990 and listed on the Bahrain Bourse.
+The Company's duty-free operations under the current concession agreement were terminated on closure of the old Bahrain International Airport and opening of new airport on 28 January 2021.
+The Company manages an investment portfolio within Kingdom of Bahrain and other regions.

-Bahrain Duty Free Co WLL ("BDFC"), a Bahraini incorporated company, 55% owned by the Company and 45% owned by Gulf Air Group Holding BSC (c), a company owned by the Government of Bahrain, has won the new concession from the Government of Bahrain to operate the duty free business in the new Bahrain international airport.
+Bahrain Duty Free Co WLL ("BDFC"), a Bahraini incorporated company, 55% owned by the Company and 45% owned by Gulf Air Group Holding BSC (c), a company incorporated in Kingdom of Bahrain owned by the Government of Bahrain, won the new concession from the Government of Bahrain to operate the duty free business in the new Bahrain international airport and commenced its operations on 28 January 2021.
 BDFC operates as a joint venture by virtue of a shareholders' agreement whereby both parties agreed to have joint control.